 Imam Jamil was born in Baton Rouge, Louisiana.
 In the late 1960s, he was known as H. Rap Brown.
 After Islam, he adopted the name Jamil Al-Amin.

 Mumia is an award-winning journalist and was one of the founders of the Black Panther Party chapter in Philadelphia, PA.
 He was a vocal supporter of the MOVE organization and has struggled for justice and human rights for people of color since he was at least 14 years old- the age when he joined the Party.
 He left the party to become a radio journalist where he made waves defending the rights of black and brown people.
+In 1981, he was elected president of the Association of Black Journalists Philadelphia Chapter.

 Forty-three years ago, deep in rural Louisiana, three young black men were silenced for trying to expose continued segregation, systematic corruption, and horrific abuse in the biggest prison in the US, an 18,000 acre former slave plantation called Angola.
 Peaceful, non-violent protest in the form of hunger and work strikes organized by inmates caught the attention of Louisiana’s elected leaders and local media in the early 1970s.